 The main selling points of a filter should be a combination of three things:

 The Sawyer Mini has more powerful filtration.
-Not to mention it is field cleanable and will filter roughly 100,000 gallons.
+Not to mention it is field cleanable and will filter roughly 100,000 gallons (better flow rate).
 It has proven to be reliable and overall usability is high since it is versatile in how it can be used.

 The Lifestraw may be the most simple – simply put the end in the water and drink – but lacks versatility.

-When it comes to price the Sawyer Mini is more, retailing for $24.95 (check this listing for the latest live prices) from most stores.
+When it comes to price the Sawyer Mini is almost equal to the Lifestraw even though it comes with extra versatility.
 The Lifestraw typically retails for $19.95 (check this listing for the latest live prices).
-However a closer look will show that the Mini is still a better buy.
+However, a closer look will show that the Mini is still a better buy.

-The Lifestraw only filters 1,000 liters or 264 gallons before it needs to be replaced versus the 100,000 gallons you’ll get with the Mini.
-It really is no content when it comes to value.
+The Lifestraw only filters 4,000 liters or 1,000 gallons before it needs to be replaced versus the 100,000 gallons you’ll get with the Mini.
+The Mini could last you a lifetime.
+It really is no comparison when it comes to value.